-Research uncovers a potential role of two proteins in diabetesMay 20th, 2013 in Diabetes /
+Research uncovers a potential role of two proteins in diabetesMay 20, 2013 in Medicine & Health / Diabetes

 (Medical Xpress)—Flinders University researchers are breaking new ground in a decade-long journey to pinpoint the function of two closely related proteins.